SachaCR/storevent/README.md

 Storevent is a framework that simplify event sourcing.

-The base package `@storevent/stovevent` provides interfaces that you can use to build custom implementation for your event store.
+This base package `@storevent/stovevent` provides interfaces that you can use to build custom implementation for your event store.
+It contains an basic `in memory` implementation that you can use in your unit tests.

-Scondary concrete event store implementation for different database engines:
+Secondary packages provides concrete implementations for different database engines:

-- In Memory

 - `@storevent/storevent-pg`: Provide a very basic Postgres implementation (Work In Progress)